Thenmozhi-Palanisamy/EX.7-IMPLEMENTATION-OF-SYSTEM-CALLS-READ-WRITE-FORK-OPEN-CLOSE/README.md

 mode : indicates permissions of new file.

-2.open: Used to Open the file for reading, writing or both.
+2. open: Used to Open the file for reading, writing or both.
 Syntax: int open(char *path, int flags [ , int mode ] );

 Path : path to file which you want to use